Calibration flights in Washington D.C. area to enhance NORAD response capability

-PETERSON AIR FORCE BASE, Colo. – The North American Aerospace Defense Command (NORAD), in coordination with the Federal Aviation Administration, will conduct calibration flights March 20-23, 2012 over the Washington D.C. area.
+PETERSON AIR FORCE BASE, Colo. - North American Aerospace Defense Command (NORAD), in coordination with the Federal Aviation Administration, will conduct calibration flights from April 30 - May 11, 2012 over the Washington D.C. area.

-NORAD has conducted flights of this nature throughout the U.S. since the start of Operation Noble Eagle, the command’s response to the terrorist attacks that occurred on Sept.
+NORAD has conducted flights of this nature around the nationís capital since the start of Operation Noble Eagle, the commandís response to the terrorist attacks that occurred on Sept.
 11, 2001.

 NORAD is the binational Canadian and American command that provides maritime warning, aerospace warning and aerospace control for Canada and the United States.
 The command has three subordinate regional headquarters: the Alaskan NORAD Region at Elmendorf Air Force Base, Alaska; the Canadian NORAD Region at Canadian Forces Base Winnipeg, Manitoba; and the Continental NORAD Region at Tyndall Air Force Base, Florida.